Tingiopsidium

 Tingiopsidium is a genus of lichen-forming fungi in the family Koerberiaceae.
+These lichens form star-shaped rosettes that lie flat against surfaces, with some species producing tiny finger-like projections.
+They partner with cyanobacteria and are distinguished by having 12–16 spores per reproductive sac, unlike most lichens which have eight.
+The genus, established in 1939 by the French botanist Roger-Guy Werner, currently includes five recognized species.

+Taxonomy

-The genus was circumscribed in 1939 by French botanist Roger-Guy Werner, with Tingiopsidium pubescens assigned as the type species.
+The genus was circumscribed in 1939 by the French botanist Roger-Guy Werner, with Tingiopsidium pubescens assigned as the type species.
 Vestergrenopsis, a genus proposed by Vilmos Kőfaragó-Gyelnik in 1940, was shown to contain a species that is the type of Tingiopsidium, and because Tingiopsidium was published a year earlier, the principle of priority makes Vestergrenopsis illegitimate, and a synonym of Tingiopsidium.